 Despite the creation of a dedicated exceptional place, the high number of infected patients has prompted the healthcare facility to move the less critical patients to hotels to free up hospital stays.

-For two months, I documented the activities within the structure, the meetings of the medical and administrative staff, the construction of new hospital wards, the transfer of the sick, the care of patients placed in intensive isolation.
+I’ve documented the activities within the structure, the meetings of the medical and administrative staff, the construction of new hospital wards, the transfer of the sick, the care of patients placed in intensive isolation.
 This photographic series describes the birth and evolution of a highly specialized hub in a situation of maximum urgency, as well as the procedures adopted for the containment of the pandemic of Coronavirus in Rome inside and outside the clinic.

 * This selection of pictures is a first chapter of an ongoing project focused on the aftermaths of Coronavirus in the urban area of Rome.